Students use Legos to bring to showcase engineering skills and make a pitch for conservation

-Future engineers, inventors and roboticists from Oregon Episcopal School's "Lego Physics" program will show off their animal-themed creations at the Oregon Zoo this weekend: dozens of elaborate Lego constructions involving motors, programmable bricks, sensors and computers.
+Future engineers, inventors and roboticists from Oregon Episcopal School's "Lego Physics" program will show off their animal-themed creations at the Oregon Zoo this month: dozens of elaborate Lego constructions involving motors, programmable bricks, sensors and computers.

 The displays are planned, designed, programmed and built entirely by OES students.
 Advanced Lego "engineers," ages 8 to 17, will demonstrate their creations and the science behind them.